 All individuals residing within the geographical boundaries of the State of Kansas are eligible to become members of this association.
 Full membership is open to professional persons employed in any correctional agency or institution in the State of Kansas.
 Associate membership is open to all other interested persons.
 Affiliated membership is available to other interested groups and associations.

-If you have comments or questions regarding the KCA IMPP Manual, please contact Thomas Schmitt, President.
+If you have comments or questions regarding the KCA IMPP Manual, please contact Geri Reece, President.
 Contact information may be found on the Executive Board link.

-The Kansas Correctional Association is an affiliate of the American Correctional Association.
+The Kansas Correctional Association is the state affiliate of the American Correctional Association.